sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 - A least-privilege role for the AWS Step Function.

+- A Step Function role that cannot be used by arbitrary functions.
+If the role is passed to an arbitrary Step Function, Task states will not gain access to the AWS API.

 - A least-privilege queue policy.
 The error (dead letter) queue can only consume messages from EventBridge.
 Encryption in transit is required.